Ford Green Hall: Exterior

 The left-hand wing is built of brick and was likely constructed sometime in the early 18th century.
 This wing was either constructed as replacement for an earlier structure or as a major overhaul of an already existing building.
 A rainwater head possibly dates this section of the building to 1734.

 Interior

 The interior doors of the house has moulded gothic, or ogival, archways, decorated with fleur-de-lys detailing.
 The staircase is believed to either be original to the house or an early 17th-century replacement and features decorative balusters and newel posts with acorn-shaped caps.

 Dovecote

 The hall features an early 18th-century brickwork dovecote.
-The dovecote is attached to the house by a small, brick wall and is circular in shape with a low, conical roof.
+The dovecote is attached to the house by a small, brick wall and is a square-on-plan structure with a plain tiled roof.
 The English Heritage listing includes the attached dovecote as part of the buildings grade II* status.